denali-js/core/README.md

 endpoints, an Action class is responsible for responding to requests against a single endpoint (URL + method) only.
-The result is powerful - since the Action class directly and completely represents the app's response handler, we can use expressive declarative syntax to succicently define behaviors.
+The result is powerful - since the Action class directly and completely represents the app's response handler, we can use expressive declarative syntax to succinctly define behaviors.

 ## Getting Started